NirjharAlam/nirjhar.github.io/README.md

 - **Interpretable AI for Building Envelope Inversion (*submitted*)**
   Building envelopes represent a challenge for GPR, due to their lower permittivity contrasts and comparatively cluttered interiors.
 This work proposes a data-driven framework, utilizing sparse neural networks, for diagnosing building envelopes using GPR signals.
-The proposed framework is accurate, highly interpretable, and robust to spurious patterns in signal.
+The proposed framework is accurate, highly interpretable, and robust to spurious patterns in the signal.